openstack/openstack-ansible/doc/source/reference/architecture/metal-networking.rst

 in bonded pairs for better redundancy and throughput.
 Avoid using two ports on the same multiport network card for the same bonded interface, because a network card failure affects both of the physical network interfaces used by the bond.
+Multiple bonded interfaces (ie. bond0, bond1) can be used to segregate traffic, if desired.
 Single (bonded) interfaces are also a supported configuration, but will require the use of VLAN subinterfaces.

 Linux Bridges/Switches
 ~~~~~~~~~~~~~~~~~~~~~~